codesmith-gmbh/forge-res/aws/CloudFormation/S3Cleanup/s3Cleanup.md

 When the flag `ActiveOnlyOnStackDeletion` is true (default), the `s3Cleanup` custom resource only deletes objects when the stack itself is being deleted.
 It also safe to remove the resource from an existing stack.

-When the flag `ActiveOnlyOnStackDeletion` is false,
+When the flag `ActiveOnlyOnStackDeletion` is false, the the `s3Cleanup` custom resource deletes objects whenever it is itself deleted.

+Typical usage for `ActiveOnlyOnStackDeletion` on false are for bucket paths that are to store release dependent artifacts.
+When a new release is created, the `s3Cleanup` resource is replaced and the old artifacts are deleted during stack cleanup.

 ## Syntax